IAEA Chief Says Iran Has Taken ‘Concrete Steps’ in Right Direction on Nuclear Program

 0:00

-But a quarterly report published by the IAEA on Wednesday, following Grossi’s visit last week to Iran, says the Iranian regime has amassed a stockpile of enriched uranium which is more than 32 times the limit set by the 2015 JCPOA nuclear deal.
+But a quarterly report published by the IAEA on Nov.
+20, following Grossi’s visit last week to Iran, states that the Iranian regime has amassed a stockpile of enriched uranium that is more than 32 times the limit set by the 2015 JCPOA nuclear deal.

-On Wednesday, the IAEA revealed Iran’s total enriched uranium stockpile was estimated at 6,604.4 kilograms on Oct.
+On Nov.
+20, the IAEA revealed that Iran’s total enriched uranium stockpile was estimated at 6,604.4 kilograms on Oct.
 26, up by 852.6 kilograms since the last quarterly report in August.

-“This is why I requested the Islamic Republic of Iran to exercise restraint, not only to exercise restraint, but also, if possible, to stop increasing the stockpile of 60 percent uranium,” he added.
+“This is why I requested the Islamic Republic of Iran to exercise restraint, not only to exercise restraint, but also, if possible, to stop increasing the stockpile of 60 percent uranium.

 ‘Unnecessary Escalations’

-“A lot needs to be done in the area of the outstanding verification issues and also in this very important area where a degree of, I would say, prudence, still restraint, collaboration, avoiding unnecessary escalations, in particular, in a region that has suffered too much,” added Grossi, a former Argentinian diplomat.
+Grossi, a former Argentinian diplomat, said, “A lot needs to be done in the area of the outstanding verification issues and also in this very important area where a degree of, I would say, prudence, still restraint, collaboration, avoiding unnecessary escalations, in particular, in a region that has suffered too much.”

-The IAEA report said, on Nov.
-16, the day after Grossi left Iran, the agency’s inspectors verified, “Iran had begun implementation of preparatory measures aimed at stopping the increase of its stockpile of uranium enriched up to 60 percent U-235” at its underground nuclear sites in Fordow and Natanz.
+The IAEA report states that on Nov.
+16, the agency’s inspectors verified that “Iran had begun implementation of preparatory measures aimed at stopping the increase of its stockpile of uranium enriched up to 60 percent U-235” at its underground nuclear sites in Fordow and Natanz.

-Later, answering questions from journalists, Grossi said he thought Iran had taken “concrete steps” in the “right direction” regarding its nuclear program but he declined to say if it was “enough” or “too little.”
+Later, answering questions from journalists, Grossi said he thought that Iran had taken “concrete steps” in the “right direction” regarding its nuclear program, but he declined to say whether it was enough or too little.

-Grossi received the Henry DeWolf Smyth Nuclear Statesman Award at a ceremony in Florida on Nov.
-18 and he denied, when asked by a journalist from the Associated Press, that he had met anyone from the incoming Trump administration during that trip.
+He received the Henry DeWolf Smyth Nuclear Statesman Award at a ceremony in Florida on Nov.
+18, and he denied, when asked by a journalist from the Associated Press, that he had met anyone from the incoming administration of President-elect Donald Trump during that trip.

 The latest reports on Iran’s nuclear program come after Israel bombed Iranian targets on Oct.
 26, and Israeli Prime Minister Benjamin Netanyahu said it was “not a secret” they had bombed a component of the Iranian nuclear weapons program.

-Iran, which denies it is building a nuclear weapon, has backed its proxies, Hamas and Hezbollah, during their conflicts with Israel, which began when Hamas gunmen massacred 1,200 people after crossing the border on Oct.
+Iran, which denies that it is building a nuclear weapon, has backed its proxies, Hamas and Hezbollah, during their conflicts with Israel, which began when Hamas terrorists massacred 1,200 people in Israel after crossing the border on Oct.
 7, 2023.

 Resolution Would ‘Complicate Matters’

-The exact wording is unclear but Iran’s Foreign Minister Abbas Araqchi has told his French counterpart, Jean-Noël Barrot, the resolution would “complicate matters,” according to the Iranian foreign ministry’s Telegram channel.
+The exact wording is unclear, but Iranian Foreign Minister Abbas Araghchi has told his French counterpart, Jean-Noël Barrot, that the resolution would “complicate matters,” according to the Iranian Foreign Ministry’s Telegram channel.

 Grossi said he would not comment on his position on the EU/E3 resolution.

-In 2015 Iran signed the JCPOA (Joint Comprehensive Plan of Action) deal—which aimed to curb Tehran’s work on its nuclear weapons program in exchange for easing international sanctions—with the United States, the European Union, Britain, France, Germany, China and Russia.
+In 2015, Iran signed the JCPOA (Joint Comprehensive Plan of Action) deal, which aimed to curb Tehran’s work on its nuclear weapons program in exchange for easing international sanctions, with the United States, the EU, Britain, France, Germany, China, and Russia.

 During his first administration, Trump pulled out of the JCPOA, calling it a “horrible, one-sided deal that should have never been made.”

-The quarterly report also said, “the possibility of Iran not further expanding its stockpile of uranium enriched up to 60 percent U-235 was discussed,” during Grossi’s visit to Tehran last week.
+The quarterly report also states that “the possibility of Iran not further expanding its stockpile of uranium enriched up to 60 percent U-235 was discussed” during Grossi’s visit to Tehran last week.

 Grossi was also asked about the recent claims that Israel had bombed a nuclear facility at Taleghan, which is part of the Parchin complex.